-On December 27, 2011, the BOD of ACR approved the acquisition of 72% of the outstanding shares of C. Alcantara & Sons, Inc. (CASI) from Alsons Corporation (Alcorp), in behalf of Aldevinco, and Aldevinco, stockholders of ACR, at a consideration of ₱1,226 million.
+On December 27, 2011, the BOD of ACR approved the acquisition of 72% of the outstanding shares of C. Alcantara & Sons, Inc. (CASI) from Alcorp, in behalf of Aldevinco, and Aldevinco, stockholders of ACR, at a consideration of ₱1,226 million (see Note 21).
 The number of shares acquired consists of 2,000,000 common and 344,498 preferred CASI shares valued at ₱1,048 million and ₱178 million, respectively.
 The transaction value of ₱1,226 million represents the market value of Lanang landholdings of CASI as determined by an independent third party appraiser.
 This acquisition provides ACR the right to own and develop 21.27 hectares of land and 3 hectares of foreshore leased area in Lanang, Davao City.
-The acquisition also caused the reduction of ACR's receivables from Aldevinco equivalent to ₱1,226 million.
+The acquisition also caused the reduction of ACR's receivables from Aldevinco equivalent to ₱1,226 million in 2011 (see Audited FS of 2014 disclosed in Note 10).